-LEGO was founded in 1932 in Billund, Denmark (where Innovation House, LEGO’s design headquarters, is still located) by Ole Kirk Christiansen.
-The name’s derived from the Danish words leg godt which translates to ‘play well’.
 In 2015, LEGO became the world’s largest company by revenue, taking in sales of £1.6bn.
-There are more than 40 ‘themes’ of the toy, from its Architecture series to Batman, Super Mario to Star Wars.
+The toy company was founded in 1932 in Billund, Denmark (where Innovation House, LEGO’s design headquarters, is still located) by Ole Kirk Christiansen.
+Its name is derived from the Danish words leg godt which translates to ‘play well’.
+There are now more than 40 ‘themes’ of the toy, from its Architecture series to Batman, Super Mario to Star Wars.
 It also targets a range of ages, from the toddler-focused DUPLO range to the advanced building sets of Creator Expert.

 Luis Gómez has been a product designer at LEGO for seven years.
 Born in Columbia, he moved to New York to study toy design at the Fashion Institute of Technology.
 He joined LEGO in 2013, after completing an online application.
 “It seemed impossible,” Gómez tells Design Week, adding that he has loved the bricks from a young age (though LEGO was not widely accessible because of the country’s closed economy).
 “I was so impressed by the whole idea of LEGO,” he says.
 “You can design your own toys and build your own idea.”